Physical Zero-Knowledge Proof for Ripple Effect: Main Protocol

-The intuition of this protocol is that, we will create sequences $B_1,B_2,...,B_{k-1}$, all being $E_k(0)$, and insert them between $A_x$ and $A_{x+1}$ (without revealing $x$).
-Then, we will pick $k$ sequences $A_1,A_2,...,A_x,B_1,B_2,...,B_{k-x}$ and use the uniqueness verification protocol introduced in Section \ref{unique} to verify that none of them encodes the same number as $A_0$.
+The intuition of this protocol is that we will first place the sequences $A_1, A_2,$ $..., A_k$ (each of them arranged vertically) in this order from left to right.
+Then, we will construct $k-1$ sequences $B_1,B_2,...,B_{k-1}$, all being $E_k(0)$ and arranged vertically, and place them between $A_x$ and $A_{x+1}$ (without revealing $x$).
+Finally, we will pick $k$ consecutive sequences $A_1,A_2,...,A_x,B_1,B_2,...,B_{k-x}$ and use the uniqueness verification protocol introduced in Section \ref{unique} to verify that none of them encodes the same number as $A_0$.
+Since $B_1,B_2,...,B_{k-x}$ are all $E_k(0)$, they do not affect the result of the uniqueness verification protocol.